impermeable/waterproof-vscode/CONTRIBUTING.md

 - When submitting a PR:
   - Review your code as if you are the reviewer.
   - Include the text `fixes #<number of issue>`.
 This will automatically close the issue when the PR is merged.
+  - Feel free to open a *draft* pull request just to get feedback.
   - Ask someone for review using the Github interface, if you are not fully done, communicate what you want feedback on.
     - Ask for review again if you are done making changes
 - When the issue is done (according to Definition of Done below), move the issue to "Completed" on the board.